-There are several ways to build a revenue forecast, but broadly speaking they fall into two main categories: growth based and driver based.
+There are several ways to build a revenue forecast, but broadly speaking, they fall into two main categories: growth-based and driver-based.

 Building an expense forecast can be a very detailed and granular process, or it can also be a simple year-over-year comparison.

-The most detailed approach is called a Zero-Based budget, and requires building up the expenses from scratch, without giving any consideration to what was spent last year.
+The most detailed approach is called a Zero-Based Budget and requires building up the expenses from scratch without giving any consideration to what was spent last year.
 Typically, each department in the company is asked to justify every expense they have, based on activity.

-The most detailed approach is to have a separate schedule in the DCF model for each of the major capital assets, and them consolidate them into a total schedule.
-Each capital asset schedule will have several lines: opening balance, capex, depreciation, dispositions, and closing balance.
+The most detailed approach is to create a separate schedule in the DCF model for each of the major capital assets and then consolidate them into a total schedule.
+Each capital asset schedule will include several lines: opening balance, CapEx, depreciation, dispositions, and closing balance.

 When building a DCF model using unlevered free cash flow, the NPV that you arrive at is always the enterprise value (EV) of the business.
-This is what you need if you’re looking to value the entire business or compare it with other companies without taking into account their capital structures (i.e. an apples to apples comparison).
+This is what you need if you’re looking to value the entire business or compare it with other companies without taking into account their capital structures (i.e., an apples-to-apples comparison).
 For most investment banking transactions, the focus will be on enterprise value.

-If you’re looking for the equity value of the business, you take the net present value (NPV) of the unlevered free cash flow and adjust it for: cash and equivalents, debt, and any minority interest.
+If you’re looking for the equity value of the business, you take the net present value (NPV) of the unlevered free cash flow and adjust it for cash and equivalents, debt, and any minority interest.
 This will give you the equity value, which you can divide by the number of shares and arrive at the share price.
 This approach is more common for institutional investors or equity research analysts, both of whom are looking through the lens of buying or selling shares.

 We’ve got a bunch of resources on how to perform sensitivity analysis in Excel if you’re interested in learning how to perform it.